-- 1. What is the legal name of your business?
-What kind of entity is it (eg. company, partnership, sole trader)?
-Please provide details of any other business names that you use to export and/or sell goods. - 2.
-Who are the owners and/or principal shareholders?
+Please provide details of any other business names that you use to export and/or sell goods.

+2. Who are the owners and/or principal shareholders?

 Provide details of shareholding percentages for joint owners and/or principal shareholders.

-(List all shareholders able to cast, or control the casting of, 5% or more of the maximum amount of votes that could be cast at a general meeting of your company). - 3.
-If your company is a subsidiary of another company, list the principal shareholders of that company. - 4.
+List all shareholders able to cast, or control the casting of, 5% or more of the maximum amount of votes that could be cast at a general meeting of your company.

+- 3. If your company is a subsidiary of another company, list the principal shareholders of that company. - 4.
 If your parent company is a subsidiary of another company, list the principal shareholders of that company. - 5.
 Provide a diagram showing all associated or affiliated companies and your company's place within that corporate structure. - 6.
-Are any management fees/corporate allocations charged to your company by your parent or related company? - 7.
+Are any management fees/corporate allocations charged to your company by your parent or related company?
+If so please explain details of the nature and amount of the charges. - 7.
 Describe the nature of your company's business.
 Explain whether you are a producer or manufacturer, distributor, trading company, etc. - 8.
-If your business does not perform all of the following functions in relation to the goods under consideration, then please provide names and addresses of the companies which perform each function: - produce or manufacture - sell in the domestic market - export to Australia, and

-- export to countries other than Australia. - 9.
+If your business does not perform all of the following functions in relation to the goods under consideration, then please provide names and addresses of the companies which perform each function: - produce or manufacture - sell in the domestic market - export to Australia, and - export to countries other than Australia. - 9.
 Provide your company's internal organisation chart.
-Describe the functions performed by each group within the organisation. - 10.
-Provide a copy of your most recent annual report together with any relevant brochures or pamphlets on your business activities.
+Describe the functions performed by each group within the organisation.
+Include details of the senior management of your business, explaining the role of each member of your senior management team. - 10.
+Provide a list of your business' Board of Directors. - 11.
+Provide a copy of your most recent annual report together with any relevant brochures or pamphlets on your business activities. - 12.
+Provide a list of the full range of aluminium products your business currently produces.